Goldblatt v. Town of Hempstead

 Goldblatt v.
 Hempstead, 369 U.S. 590 (1962), was a United States Supreme Court case concerning whether a town ordinance regulating a use of a property was unconstitutional under the Fourteenth Amendment, finding the law in question was constitutional as an exercise of the town's police powers.

 Summary

 In 1962, Herbert W. Goldblatt filed a complaint against the Town of Hempstead, New York claiming that a town ordinance regulating dredging and pit excavating on his property prevented him from continuing his business and therefore takes his property without due process of law in violation of the Fourteenth Amendment.
 The Supreme Court conceded that the law completely prohibited a prior use by Mr. Goldblatt who had operated a gravel pit for 30 years.
 But the Court held that depriving the property of its most profitable use does not make the law unconstitutional.

-A portion of the sand mine would later become Senator Speno Memorial Town Park.
+A portion of the sand mine would later become the Town of Hempstead's Senator Speno Memorial Park.